haskell/cabal/Cabal/doc/developing-packages.markdown

 The previous chapter covers building and installing packages -- your own packages or ones developed by other people.

-# Developing packages #

-The Cabal package is the unit of distribution.
-When installed, its purpose is to make available:

-  * One or more Haskell programs.

-  * At most one library, exposing a number of Haskell modules.

-However having both a library and executables in a package does not work very well; if the executables depend on the library, they must explicitly list all the modules they directly or indirectly import from that library.
-Fortunately, starting with Cabal 1.8.0.4, executables can also declare the package that they are in as a dependency, and Cabal will treat them as if they were in another package that dependended on the library.

-Internally, the package may consist of much more than a bunch of Haskell
-modules: it may also have C source code and header files, source code meant for preprocessing, documentation, test cases, auxiliary tools etc.

-A package is identified by a globally-unique _package name_, which consists of one or more alphanumeric words separated by hyphens.
-To avoid ambiguity, each of these words should contain at least one letter.
-Chaos will result if two distinct packages with the same name are installed on the same system.
-A particular version of the package is distinguished by a _version number_, consisting of a sequence of one or more integers separated by dots.
-These can be combined to form a single text string called the _package ID_, using a hyphen to separate the name from the version, e.g. "`HUnit-1.1`".

-Note: Packages are not part of the Haskell language; they simply populate the hierarchical space of module names.
-In GHC 6.6 and later a program may contain multiple modules with the same name if they come from separate packages; in all other current Haskell systems packages may not overlap in the modules they provide, including hidden modules.

 # Package concepts #